1.9. Basic Abilities

 Sneak Dash

-The Sneak Dash Ability builds on the Dash Ability, allowing you to attempt to Dash as a Reaction against enemies getting close to you or targeting you.
+The Sneak Move Ability builds on the Dash Ability, allowing you to attempt to Dash as a Reaction against enemies getting close to you or targeting you.
 You will need to Pass a Sneaking Skill Test for the Dash to take effect.
 If you use your Movement from this Ability to get behind cover, you can make yourself into an invalid target, thus causing the triggering Ability to Fail.

 From the Appendix:

-Sneak Evade
+Sneak Move

 Item and Inventory Abilities